Forms on Berkovich spaces based on harmonic tropicalizations: Semipositivity and harmonic functions

 In this section, we study positivity conditions on piecewise linear functions.
 We will introduce the crucial notion of a \defi{harmonic} function, on which our theory of differential forms rests.
 We consider a good strictly $K$-analytic space $X$ and an additive subgroup $\Lambda\subset\R$. \emph{We will always assume that $\Lambda=\Z$ or that $\Lambda$ is divisible.}

 We can characterize semipositivity either in terms of formal geometry or residues of $\Lambda$-PL functions, as elaborated in~\secref{sec:reduction-germs}.
 A line bundle $\fL$ on an admissible formal scheme $\fX$ is called \defi{nef} (resp.\ \defi{numerically trivial}) if its restriction to $\fX_s$ has the same property.
-In other words, the line bundle $\fL$ is nef if the degree of $\fL|_C$ is nonnegative for every closed integral curve $C\subset\fX_s$ which is proper over $\td K$.
+In other words, the line bundle $\fL$ is nef if the degree of $\fL|_C$ is nonnegative for every closed integral curve $C\subset\fX_s$ which is proper over $\td K$. \footnote{If $\sX$ is a proper $K^\circ$-model of a proper variety $X$ over $K$ and $\sL$ is a line bundle on $\sX$ with $L=\sL|_X$ such that the restriction of $\sL$ to the special fiber of $\sX$ is nef, then $L$ is a nef line bundle on $X$ by~\cite[4.8]{gubler_martin19:zhangs_metrics}.}

 Let $\fX$ be a formal $K^\circ$-model of a paracompact good strictly $K$-analytic space $X$.
 Recall from~\secref{model function} that $M(\fX)$ denotes the group of models of $\sO_X$, and that we have defined a homomorphism $h\mapsto h_\fL\colon M(\fX)_\Lambda\to\PL(X)_\Lambda$.
 We will also use the residue $L_h(x)$ of $h$ at $x \in X$ from~\secref{sec:reduction.pl.metric}.